 So, the first people who died for Islam were women.
 She is Sumayyah who died because he was murdered so viciously.
 She is one of the female heroes of Islam.
 May Allah always have mercy on her.

 Readers all!
-That is a brief explanation of who was the first women to die for islam.
+That is a brief explanation of who was the first woman to die for Islam.
 Do you understand?
 If you have any questions, please ask!

 I think that’s all for this article.
 May be useful.
 Amen!